-The tragedy of Drumcree arcse from a conflict between the exercise of mutually incompatible rights, which had come to be seen by each side and its supporters as an article of faith.
-Accordingly I have established an independent review of the current arrangements for
+The tragedy of Drumoree arcse from a conflict between the exercise of mutually incompatible rights, which had come to be seen by each side and its supporters as an article of faith.
+Accordingly I have established an independent review of the current arrangements for handling public processions and associated public order issues in Northern Ireland.

 The review is being chaired by Dr Peter North; Vice Chancellor of Oxford University, assisted by Dr John Dunlop and Fr Oliver Crilly.
-The review has wide terms of reference which include examining current legislation and looking at the possibility of introducing codes of practice.
+The review has wide terms of reference which include examining current legislation and locking at the possibility of introducing codes of practice.
 This review will be independent.
 It is commissioning an extensive survey of public opinion, and I hope it will provide a thorough analysis of the issue by January.
 That deadline will allow time for legislation, - if that is an agreed option, - to be introduced in time for it to impact on next years marching season.
 It is our hope that this Review will formulate a set of principles which will provide guidance in this area.